Rural Social Scheme

 - The RSS provides additional resources to maintain and improve local amenities and facilities in rural communities.

-While responsibility for the operation of the RSS lies with the Department of Social Protection, it is managed at a local level, on their behalf, by the Local Development Companies.
+While responsibility for the operation of the RSS lies with the Department of Employment Affairs and Social Protection, it is managed at a local level, on their behalf, by the Local Development Companies.

 There are a total of 2,600 placements on the Rural Social Scheme throughout the country.
 Places on the scheme are allocated in ratio to the number of farmers in receipt of Farm Assist per region.
 Currently the allocation for County Leitrim is 100 places.